hurbOS/hurbIM/README.md

 # hurbIM
 Hurb's official Instant Messenger.
-Made with Python.
-Developed by Wilson, Pyrrh0_ and Dreamsmasher
+Made with Pythona and developed by Wilson, Pyrrh0_ and Dreamsmasher.

 ## Overall Progress [UPDATES]
 [Sun Apr 26, 11:51]